CodenameCrew/codename-website/wiki/modding/weeks/index.md

 	<song>Blammed</song>
 </week>
 ```
 The Week XML above is from Week 3.
-It does kinda show you how to get going, but it deserves a explaination.
+Your week xml will likely follow a similar format.

-Let's start with the "parent node", it's <syntax lang="xml">&lt;week&gt;</syntax>!
+First goes the "parent node", <syntax lang="xml">&lt;week&gt;</syntax>.
 That's where the options for the week are defined.
 ```xml
 <week name="PICO" chars="pico,bf,gf" sprite="week3">
 ```